Automatic forecasting

 2. Using the forecasting tool

-Once forecasting is active, the forecasting tool becomes a drill-down view of your forecast.
+Once forecasting is active, the forecasting tool shows the main parts of your forecast in one place.

 At the top, you will see Forecast assumptions (mth ave).
-Selecting this opens the full forecast dialog for the whole forecast.
+Click the pencil icon beside it to open the full forecast dialog.

 Below that, each row shows the aggregated monthly average for everything inside that branch of the forecast.